Raiven: Opera

+Eurovision

+Raiven participated in the national final Evrovizijska Melodija (EMA), the selection process for Slovenia in the Eurovision Song Contest 2016 with the song "Črno bel", placing second.
+Raiven returned to EMA in 2017, placing third with the song "Zažarim", and again in 2019 with the song "Kaos", placing second.

+In December 2023, it was announced that Raiven would finally represent Slovenia in the Eurovision Song Contest 2024 with the song "Veronika".
+She qualified for the Grand Final on 7 May 2024 from the first semi-final.
+In the Grand Final on 11 May, "Veronika" placed 23rd out of 25 with 27 points (15 from the professional juries and 12 from the televoting).

-Theater and Musicals
+Theater

 In 2018, she also performed on theatrical boards in the play Trojanke, produced by the Slovenian National Theatre Nova Gorica, where she portrayed the character of Cassandra.
 The work in the new translation by Jere Ivanc was directed by Jaša Koceli.

 In 2021, she accepted the main role of Urška in the musical Povodni mož (The Water Man).